TDKET - The project

 Length of video: 2:50 min

-TDKET is a non-profit organization operating in Addis Ababa, Ethiopia, which uses tennis to introduce children to education and thereby opens up new perspectives in life.
-The aim of the project is to implement a New Leadership System, which means giving children without prospects important know-how, which the children in turn return to their own country.
+TDKET is a non-profit organization based in Addis Ababa, Ethiopia, that uses tennis to introduce children to education and open up new life opportunities.
+The aim of the project is to implement a New Leadership System, which involves providing disadvantaged children with essential know-how that they, in turn, can contribute back to their country.

 66 children are currently training at a tennis facility consisting of two courts.

-Once a year a visit to the Racket Center Nußloch (Germany) takes place, where the children can experience a completely new world.
+Once a year a visit to the ZAP in Nußloch (Germany) takes place, where the children can experience a completely new world.
 They train and take part in tournaments in the Rhein-Neckar metropolian region, where they always leave a lasting and positive impression.
 Once again, a delegation from Germany travelled to Addis Ababa to see what is happening on site.

 The typical daily routine is as follows: